Holidays to Vietnam

 Tailor Made Vietnamese Holidays

 At FREEDOM, we have been creating tailor made holidays for over 20 years.
 Our team of Travel Experts will find the best value, direct flights to Vietnam and hotels to suit your itinerary and budget.
 In addition, they can pre-book day tours and excursions for you, so you won’t miss out on the things that you really want to do.

-For inspiration, our Asia Team has designed a range of suggested itineraries, which you can book as they are or alter to suit your plans.
-Our 11 day city and beach combination is particularly popular, likewise our two week journey, taking in the best of Hanoi, Halong Bay, Hue, Da Nang and Saigon.
+For inspiration, our Asia Team has designed a range of multi centre Vietnam holidays, which you can book as they are or alter to suit your plans.
+Our 11 day Vietnam city and beach combination is particularly popular, likewise our two week Halong Bay & Ancient Vietnam itinerary, which takes in the best of Hanoi, Halong Bay, Hue, Da Nang and Saigon.

 Small Group & Private Tours

-We also offer small group and private tours, exploring Vietnam and wider Indochina.
+We also offer small group and private tours in Vietnam, which explore Vietnam as well as wider Indochina.
 Tours are led by expert guides with superb local knowledge, and often include unique experiences, arranged especially for your group.

-For those looking to visit all the main cities and attractions, our 11 day small group tour that travels from north to south, is one of our customers’ favourites, as is our 13 day tour that crosses the border into Cambodia.
+For those looking to visit all the main cities and attractions, our 11 day small group Vietnam Insights tour is a popular choice, as is our Essence of Vietnam & Cambodia tour.